opipari/DeepRobWeb/reports/how-to.md

 ### Project Videos

-If you have any video results, those can be displayed either by using HTML video tags or by hosting on a video hosting service like YouTube.
+If you have any video results, those can be displayed either by using HTML video tags and hosting the video file with the `assets/` directory or by hosting the video on a service like YouTube.
 YouTube provides iframe HTML code that can be directly embedded into webpages as follows:

 ```html
 <div class="video-wrap">